ZakiSamy/Red-Team-Toolkit-Collection/README.md

 The materials in this repository are for informational and educational purposes only.
 They are not intended for use in any illegal activities.
 Please respect ethical guidelines and legal boundaries.

+## License
+This work is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE.md).

 ## Reconnaissance
 - [**Maltego**](https://www.paterva.com/web7/downloads.php): Platform to deliver a clear threat picture to the environment that an organisation owns and operates.
 - [**SpiderFoot**](https://github.com/smicallef/spiderfoot): Open source footprinting and intelligence-gathering tool.